The Problem with Favicon Generators

 magick "${TMPDIR}/16.png" "${TMPDIR}/32.png" "${TMPDIR}/48.png" \

-prefers-color-scheme media queries in the SVG itself.
+prefers-color-scheme media queries baked into the SVG itself.

 Making It Reusable

-The script takes two arguments.
-The source SVG and an optional output
+The script takes two arguments: the source SVG and an optional output

 ./scripts/generate-favicons.sh ~/Downloads/logo.svg